Barbara Graham: Early life

-Graham was born Barbara Elaine Ford in Oakland, California to young, unwed mother Hortense Ford from Santa Cruz, who earned her living through prostitution.
+Graham was born Barbara Elaine Ford in Oakland, California to Hortense Ford from Santa Cruz, who earned her living through prostitution.
+Hortense was of Portuguese (Azorean) descent on her father's side, the original family name having been Furtado.
 On February 23, 1925, Hortense, still unwed, gave birth to a second daughter, Claire Elizabeth.
-On October 10, 1929, at the age of 23, Hortense married Joseph Wood (1901-1930) in Alameda.
-Hortense's, along with Barbara's and Claire's, surnames were changed to Wood.
-Hortense and Joseph's son, Joseph Robert Wood, was born on March 27, 1930, however Joseph Sr. died on January 19, 1930, at the age 28 before his son's birth.
-Hortense Ford Wood (1906–1989) was of Portuguese (Azorean) descent on her father's side, the original family name having been Furtado.
+On October 10, 1929, at the age of 23, Hortense married Joseph Wood Sr. in Alameda.
+Hortense, Barbara and Claire all changed their surnames to Wood.
+Hortense and Joseph's son, Joseph Robert Wood Jr., was born on March 27, 1930; however Joseph Sr. died on January 19, 1930, at the age of 28, before his son's birth.

-When Graham was two, her mother, who was still in her late teens, was arrested and sent to reform school and Graham was placed in foster care in which she alleged that she was beaten and treated poorly.
-Upon release at age 21, Hortense refused to allow Graham to live with her.
-Graham was raised by strangers and extended family, and, although intelligent, had a limited education.
+When Ford was two, her mother, who was still in her late teens, was arrested and sent to reform school and Ford was placed in foster care in which she alleged that she was beaten and treated poorly.
+Upon release at age 21, Hortense refused to allow Ford to live with her.
+Ford was raised by strangers and extended family and, although she was intelligent, she had a limited education.
 As a teenager, she was arrested for vagrancy and sentenced to serve time at Ventura State School for Girls, the same reform school where her mother had been.

-Released from reform school in 1939, Graham tried to make a new start for herself.
+Released from reform school in 1939, Ford tried to make a new start for herself.
 She married Harry Kielhamer (1913–1993), a U.S. Coast Guardsman, in 1940, and enrolled in a business college and soon had her first two children.
-The marriage was not a success, and by 1942, she was divorced.
+The marriage was not a success and, by 1942, she was divorced.
 Harry Kielhamer was awarded custody of their two sons.
 Over the next several years, she was married twice more, but each of these attempts at a more traditional lifestyle failed.